cnpryer/huak/dev-resources/planning.md

 #### Using toolchains

 By default Huak will attempt to *use* the latest available toolchain.
-If one isn't installed it will fetch and install the latest available.
+If one isn't installed it will install the latest available.
 Telling Huak to *use* a toolchain will:

 - Override the default if a project can't be associated with the command.
 - Override the relationship defined Huak's settings.toml if one already exists.
 If one does not exist it will be added to the settings.toml file.